aquele-dinho/java-modernizing/docs/GUIDE_SECURITY.md

 - **Expected result:**
   - Teams know when and how to regenerate SBOMs (e.g., on each release).

+Practical tips:
+- Generate an SBOM as part of your release pipeline.
+- Store SBOMs with release artifacts so you can answer "what were we running?" for any given version.

 ### Step 8.2 – Creating VDR and VEX documents
 - **What you describe:**
   - How vulnerability findings are converted into VDR and then refined by VEX to mark non-exploitable issues.
 - **Expected result:**
   - Clear flow from scan → report → risk decision → documented artifact.

+Typical flow:
+1. Use Dependency-Check (and Dep-Scan) to generate raw findings.
+2. Summarize findings and remediation decisions in a VDR.
+3. Encode non-exploitable cases into a VEX document (e.g., CSAF-based) with clear justifications.

 ### Step 8.3 – Real-world CVE remediation examples
 - **What you provide:**